GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 ### Can I opt out of topic calculation for specific pages on my site?

 Yes.
-Including the `Permissions-Policy: browsing-topics=()` header on a page will prevent topics calculation for all users on that page only.
-Subsequent visits to other pages on your site will not be affected: setting a policy to block the Topics API on one page does not affect other pages.
+Include the `Permissions-Policy: browsing-topics=()` header on a page to prevent topics calculation for all users on that page only.
+Subsequent visits to other pages on your site will not be affected.
+If you set a policy to block the Topics API on one page, this does won't affect other pages.

-Also note that topics are inferred from the hostname only, not the URL path.
+Topics are only inferred from the hostname and not from the URL path.

 ## FLEDGE